-How A Parotid Tumor Affects Oral Health
+How A Parotid Tumor Can Affect Your Oral Health

 - Trouble swallowing

-- Difficulty opening your mouth to its full width
+- Difficulty opening your mouth completely.

-- Muscle fatigue on one part of your face
+- Muscle fatigue in your face

 This article is intended to promote understanding of and knowledge about general oral health topics.
 It is not intended to be a substitute for professional advice, diagnosis or treatment.
 Always seek the advice of your dentist or other qualified healthcare provider with any questions you may have regarding a medical condition or treatment.